Il-476 CANDID / Il-76MD-90A

-Before 2015, the Defense Ministry plans to purchase 38 new Il-76MD-90A aircraft, also known as the Il-476.
+Before 2015, the Defense Ministry planned to purchase 38 new Il-76MD-90A aircraft, also known as the Il-476.
 Work is under way to upgrade the Air Force's Il-76MD planes, which are being fitted with PS-90A-76 engines.
 Before 2015, more than half of the 119 Il-76s in service with the Air Force must be replaced with new models, or upgraded.
 The source said that apart from the Defense Ministry, civilian airlines are also interested in new planes, for example, the freight carrier Volga-Dnepr, which is planning to purchase Il-76s with the new engines.

-MAK Ilyushin developed a modernized Il-476 project with a new wing, avionics and engines with Perm PS-90A-76.
-The Il-476 or 'fourth-generation Il-76' will feature PS-90A76 engines, a glass cockpit and a further 13 to 17 per cent improvement in fuel efficiency.
-As of mid-2008 the Ulyanovsk Aircraft Factory was preparing for the production of a brand-new version of the Ilyushin Il-76, called the Il-476.
-The Ilyushin Il-476 is equipped with a full numerical flight-control system, a glass cockpit and a new-generation PS-90 engine.
+As of mid-2008 the Ulyanovsk Aircraft Factory was preparing for the production of a brand-new version of the Ilyushin Il-76, the Il-476.
 The factory will need to upgrade its equipment to manufacture the Ilyushin Il-476, as initially only 20 percent of the necessary equipment was ready.
 Fortunately, the Ilyushin Group had sufficient financial capability to organize the production.

 Historically, the Il-76 aircraft was manufactured Tashkent Aviation and industry associations Chkalov.
-In Russia the role of a serial production final assembly was claimed Voronezhskoe aircraft association, although in recent years, cargo aircraft were not involved.
-The proposed corporation satisfied with the decision of all: the final issue of Il-476 will be at Ulyanovsk "Aviastar-SP, which has become a center for the creation of a transport aircraft.
+In Russia the role of a serial production final assembly was claimed by the Voronezhskoe aircraft association, although in recent years, cargo aircraft were not involved.
+The proposed corporation satisfied with the decision of all: the final issue of Il-476 will be at Ulyanovsk "Aviastar-SP, which had become a center for the creation of a transport aircraft.
 Voronezhtsy passing technological modernization program, becoming suppliers of critical components of the Il-476.

 The first IL-476 was to fly in 2010 and during the year will be flight-tested.
 This project is very complicated because it involves the transfer of the factories in Voronezh and Ulyanovsk on a technological basis.
 Despite the difficulties, the project is implemented in accordance with established deadlines.